-There are many sources of grants, which are ever-changing.
+There is a number of sources for grants, which are ever-changing.
 Local authorities (Staffordshire Moorlands in our case), government bodies (e.g. arts or Lottery funding) and other bodies including large companies such as GlaxoSmithKline, have a mix of permanently available and one-off grants, so we need to monitor availability all the time.
-Various agencies can provide a route to information and advice, such as ACRE (Action with Communities in Rural England) and Support Staffordshire).
+Various agencies can provide a route to information and advice, such as ACRE (Action with Communities in Rural England) and Support Staffordshire (we are members of the latter).
 There are also resources such as Funding Central, which collates all sources of funding and offers an email alert service.

-All committee members are encouraged to keep an eye out for potential grant sources.
+All committee members are encouraged to keep an look out for potential grant sources.
 In the past, we have been successful with grants from a range of sources, such as:

-- ✓ Staffordshire Moorlands Community and Arts Grants - ✓ Staffs Community Council Village Hall Capital Grants Scheme (no longer available) - ✓ Garfield Weston (www.garfieldweston.org) (provided £5,000 for the 2011 hall extension) - ✓ Comic Relief ('Robbie Williams' Fund, £5,000 in 2013 to replace the boiler) - ✓ Locally, the Leadenboot Committee various sums.
+- ✓ Staffordshire Moorlands Community and Arts Grants - ✓ Staffs Community Council Village Hall Capital Grants Scheme (no longer available) - ✓ Community Foundation for Staffordshire (link) - ✓ Garfield Weston (www.garfieldweston.org) (provided £5,000 for the 2011 hall extension) - ✓ Comic Relief ('Robbie Williams' Fund, £5,000 in 2013 to replace the boiler) - ✓ National Lottery (link) - ✓ Locally, the Leadenboot Committee various sums.

-Around the time of the millennium, a number of grants were received, such as £5,000 from Millennium Festival Awards for All (which paid for the windows); just over £5,000 from the Single Generation Fund/Sure Start (for the oak storage cupboards and £200 towards a ceilidh) and Advantage West Midlands (£1,000 for marketing - new outside signs).
+Around the time of the millennium, a number of grants were received, such as £5,000 from Millennium Festival Awards for All (which paid for the Halll windows); just over £5,000 from the Single Generation Fund/Sure Start (for the oak storage cupboards, and £200 towards a ceilidh) and Advantage West Midlands (£1,000 for marketing - new outside signs).